kylecorry31/kylecorry31.github.io/src/research/solar-eclipse-prediction.md

 ## Results
 This algorithm has proven to be both accurate and fast.
 As mentioned, most searches complete within a second and the results match the NASA eclipse catalog.

-For example, if the search was started on 2023-10-15, it would find the eclipse on 2024-04-08 in only 7 iterations (across 176 days).
+For example, if the search was started on 2023-10-15, it would find the eclipse on 2024-04-08 with a precision of 1 minute in 150 iterations (across 176 days).

 I believe more research is needed to see if an algorithm, such as binary search, can be used to find the eclipse start, peak, and end times faster.
+In my testing, the vast majority of iterations are being spent searching for the start and end times.

 ## References
 1. Meeus, J. (1998, January 1).
 Astronomical Algorithms.